Some communities have faced inequitable conditions for generations – but the transition to electric school buses can play a role in addressing this.

 The ESB Initiative defines equity as “the guarantee of fair treatment, access, opportunity, and advancement while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.”
 (Temple University 2020)

-We define an equitable transition as one that ensures the communities most impacted by diesel exhaust pollution have access to the benefits of electric school buses first – and that communities affected by this transition are engaged throughout the process.
+We define an equitable transition as one that ensures the communities most impacted by diesel exhaust pollution have access to the benefits of electric school buses first – and that communities affected by this transition are empowered throughout the process.

 The Basics